Great Exhibition

 The Great Exhibition of the Works of Industry of All Nations, also known as the Great Exhibition or the Crystal Palace Exhibition (in reference to the temporary structure in which it was held), was an international exhibition that took place in Hyde Park, London, from 1 May to 15 October 1851.
 It was the first in a series of world's fairs, exhibitions of culture and industry that became popular in the 19th century.
-The event was organised by Henry Cole and Prince Albert, husband of Victoria, Queen of the United Kingdom.
+The event was organised by Henry Cole and Albert, Prince Consort of Victoria, Queen of the United Kingdom.

-Famous people of the time attended the Great Exhibition, including Charles Darwin, Karl Marx, Michael Faraday (who assisted with the planning and judging of exhibits), Samuel Colt, members of the Orléanist royal family and the writers Charlotte Brontë, Charles Dickens, Lewis Carroll, George Eliot, Alfred Tennyson, and William Makepeace Thackeray.
+Famous people of the time attended the Great Exhibition, including Charles Darwin, Karl Marx, C.H.
+Spurgeon, Michael Faraday (who assisted with the planning and judging of exhibits), Samuel Colt, John Mercer, members of the Orléanist royal family and the writers Charlotte Brontë, Charles Dickens, Lewis Carroll, George Eliot, Alfred Tennyson, and William Makepeace Thackeray.
 The future Arts and Crafts proponent William Morris, then a teenager, later said he refused to attend the Exhibition on the grounds of taste.
 Exhibits showcased include the first public flush toilets invented by George Jennings.

 The opening music, under the superintendence of William Sterndale Bennett, was directed by George Thomas Smart.
 Organised by Howard Staunton, the first international chess tournament took place at the Exhibition.
 The world's first soft drink, Schweppes, was the official sponsor of the event.